gjmcn/zap/docs/contents-md/joins.md

 Database-style joins.

 The first two operands are iterables; the elements of each iterable should be objects or arrays.
-The third operand is a callback that is called on each pair of elements from the iterables; if the callback returns a truthy value, the returned generator yields the pair of elements.
+The third operand is a callback [!!
+UPDATE TO ALLOW CALLBACK, NON-STRING ITERABLE OR COLUMN NAME/INDEX] that is called on each pair of elements from the iterables; if the callback returns a truthy value, the returned generator yields the pair of elements.
 The optional fourth operand is the maximum number of results to yield.

 Join operators differ on how they treat elements that are not included in the returned array: